FlaviaTG/BioPopWork/README.md

 ```
 samtools faidx GCA_020740725.1_bCorHaw1.pri.cur_genomic.fna
 ```
-### See the alignments in general as a whole
+### See the alignments
 ```
 samtools tview sample.TGCGAGAC.aln.sam.sort.bam $GB
 ```
-You can see a specific region, chromosomes CM036346.1. you can look into the index file of the reference to get the name of the chromosomes you will like to look at
+You can see a specific region, chromosomes CM036346.1. you can look into the index file of the reference to get the name of the chromosomes you would like to look at
 ```
 samtools tview -d T -p CM036346.1:300 sample.TGCGAGAC.aln.sam.sort.bam $GB
 ```